noefp/easy_gdb/README.md

 This tool uses the datasets in the `blast_dbs` folder to extract the sequences from a list of genes.

 If you have the folder `blast_dbs` and added the blast databases there (explained above), then the tool should be ready to use.
-You can modify the example input gene list changing the variable `$input_gene_list` in `easyGDB_conf.php`.
+You can modify the example input gene list by changing the variable `$input_gene_list` in `easyGDB_conf.php`.

 The variable `$max_extract_seq_input` (in `easyGDB_conf.php`) controls the maximum number of input gene names to extract.